Anon-Exploiter/Parameter-Finder/README.md

 # Parameter-Finder
-It Can Be Very Useful In Case Of Finding Parameters Of Php Files In A Site
+It Can Be Very Useful In Case Of Finding Input Parameters in files using dorking (i.e. google based)

-### P.S ~ For SQL Injectors :D
-Specially For Me :3

 ### Working:
-It Just Downloads a dom.php File and you dont need to do anything but just keep sitting and typing php crawler.php -u yoururlhere.com
+Dependency: dom.php
+php crawler.php -u yoururlhere.com

 ### Note